JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ![step24](./steps/step24.png)

-If I now type : **helm list** it will return empty.
+If I now type: **helm list** it will return empty.
 In the background Kubernetes will be clearing up the resources.

 ![step25](./steps/step25.png)